gladjohn/ms-activedirectory-managedidentity/ms-activedirectory-managedidentity/ReadMe.md

 <img alt="menu" src="./images/menu.png" />

-Click on **Get Secret**: the app will show get the secret value from the key vault.
+Click on **Get Secret**: the app will show the secret value from the key vault.

 > The sample uses the system assigned identity of the web app and gets the secret value from the key vault.
 > If you want to add more client side functionallity by getting the key vault name dynammically, please refer to the [Model Binding in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-7.0)